Restore Your Smile with Dental Bridges

 Attaching a Bridge to Your Teeth

-Creating and attaching the dental bridge typically takes two appointments.
-During your first appointment, one of our highly trained dentists prepares your natural abutment teeth by removing some of the enamel.
-Since bridges require precise construction, we then take impressions of your teeth and send them to the lab for fabrication.
+Creating and attaching a dental bridge usually takes two appointments.
+In the first visit, our dentist prepares the abutment teeth by removing some enamel.
+We then take impressions of your teeth and send them to the lab for precise bridge fabrication.

-Once the completed bridge arrives at our office, we use dental cement to bond the bridge to the abutment teeth.
-We cement crowns to the abutment teeth to provide support for the fixed bridge.
+Once your bridge arrives, we use dental cement to bond it to the abutment teeth.
+Crowns are placed on the abutments to support and secure the fixed bridge.

 Caring for Your Dental Bridge